expo/expo/docs/pages/versions/v27.0.0/sdk/keep-awake.md

   render() {
     return (
       <View style={{ flex: 1, alignItems: 'center', justifyContent: 'center' }}>
-        <KeepAwake /> // @info As long as this component is mounted, the screen will not turn off from being idle.
+        <KeepAwake /> // @tooltip As long as this component is mounted, the screen will not turn off from being idle.
         <Text>This screen will never sleep!</Text>
       </View>
     );